qinwang-ai/HeuristicCoronarySeg/README.md

     python ct2ht.py
 Above command will generate "HT.nii.gz" and save in same directory as CT files.

-Heuristic Coronary Segmentation by BFS:
+Heuristic Coronary Segmentation by Breadth-first Search:

     python ct2cr.py
-Above command will generate coronary segmentation "CR.nii.gz" and print its Dice score.
+Above command will generate coronary segmentation "CR.nii.gz" for each CCTA in 'valid.txt' and print its Dice score.
+After all segmentation have been generated, the overall dice score will be calculated.

 > Other

-If you want to clear all temporary files of above process(note: this commend will delete predicted segmentation "CR.nii.gz" as well)
+If you want to clear all temporary files of above process(note: this commend will delete predicted segmentation "CR.nii.gz" as well).

     python clear_tmp_files